globaleaks/whistleblowing-software/documentation/security/ApplicationSecurity.rst

 The configuration enables only ``TLS1.2+`` and is fine tuned and hardened to achieve `SSLLabs grade A+ <https://www.ssllabs.com/ssltest/analyze.html?d=try.globaleaks.org>`_.

-In particular only following cyphertexts are enabled:
+In particular only following ciphertexts are enabled:
 ::
   TLS13-AES-256-GCM-SHA384
   TLS13-AES-128-GCM-SHA256